 Video conferencing can save time, money and bring people together from distant shores.
 Hours on the road attending face to face meetings can take it's toll and be very inefficient but with video conferencing you can do it all from the comfort of your office/living room chair.
+Since the whole world is moving towards lockdown I thought I'd share my experience of managing and hosting video conferences.

 Interestingly only 8% of communication is the words we speak so adding video can really help the process of effective commuication as people observe facial expressions and the mood of the room.